How to find support for bullying

 Report the behaviour

 If you are being bullied at school or college, remember that you are not alone.
 There is plenty of help available for you and this situation can and will be resolved.
-Make an arrangement to speak with your school’s guidance counsellor or principal about what is happening.
+Speak with your school’s guidance counsellor or principal about what is happening.
 It is likely that they have plenty of experience in dealing with similar situations.
-If you are experiencing bullying at school or college, it is important to inform yourself about what steps to take.

 While many people only think of bullying in the school setting, it can happen anywhere, including the workplace.
 All employers are required by law to prevent bullying and harassment at work.
-Workplace bullying not only affects your wellbeing, it also impacts your ability to do your job and so, it should not be ignored.
+Workplace bullying not only affects your wellbeing, it also impacts your ability to do your job and it should not be ignored.
 If you are being bullied by a co-worker, your boss or a superior, a client, a customer or any business contact, it is important that you seek help.
-Learn what steps you can take to address bullying in the workplace.
+Read our article on bullying in the workplace to get more information on what you can do if you or someone you know is experiencing this.

 Take care of yourself